nickdnj/VistterStudio/docs/PRD.md

 *   **As a surf shop manager,** I want to broadcast beach conditions with surf height, wind speed, and local event information so that I can engage the surfing community and promote my shop.
 *   **As a restaurant owner,** I want to showcase my scenic view with sunset timers, daily specials, and local promotions so that I can create an engaging digital presence that drives foot traffic.

-### Cloud Editor - Asset Management
+### Cloud Editor - Media Management
 *   **As a business owner,** I want to upload promotional graphics, local event flyers, and menu updates so that I can overlay them on my scenic camera feed.
 *   **As a location manager,** I want to drag weather widgets, tide charts, and time displays onto my timeline so that I can create informative overlays for my live stream.
-*   **As a marketing coordinator,** I want to see thumbnails of all my promotional assets so that I can quickly update my live stream with current offers and events.
+*   **As a marketing coordinator,** I want to see thumbnails of all my promotional media so that I can quickly update my live stream with current offers and events.

 ### Cloud Editor - Dynamic Data Integration
 *   **As a marina owner,** I want to add real-time tide information to my harbor view so that boaters can see current water levels and tide times.